Certification Helps You Cross the Gap Between a Military and Civilian Career

-With less than 3% of the US population ever serving in the Armed Forces, most employers in the civilian sector don’t understand the quality of the training and education offered through the military.
-Fortunately, in the medical community we have a way to translate our skills and knowledge in a way that is readily accepted – a professional credential.
-Certification exams for credentials of MLT and MT or RMA are the same whether you completed your training in the military or in a civilian college or university.
+Certification exams for credentials of MLT and MLS or RMA are the same whether you completed your training in the military or in a civilian college or university.
 A national certification is something both military and civilian hiring managers understand and appreciate.

 JeffreyLavender

-By Jeff Lavender, MT(AMT)
+By Jeff Lavender, MLS(AMT)

 It all started with certification

-Maintaining my own medical technologist MT(AMT) certification, which I earned in 1989 as a Sergeant after completing the Army’s advanced medical lab course, has enhanced my career every step of the way.
-Once I achieved the credential, my certification and the volunteer work I did with AMT were reflected in nearly every evaluation report.
-Combined with my military-specific work, my career skyrocketed up the ladder to eventually reach sergeant major.
+After I earned the credential, my certification and volunteer work with AMT appeared in almost every evaluation report.
+Combined with my military-specific work, my career skyrocketed up the ladder to eventually reach Sergeant Major.
 Even the Army recognized my commitment to professionalism and quality in my chosen career field.

 The value of a professional credential

 The certification exam is designed to assess and validate your skills and knowledge measured against high industry standards.
 It demonstrates that you are trainable, that you learn from your training to the point of proficiency.
-It also shows that you are ready for more advanced tasks and that you capable of committing yourself to be a professional.
+It also shows that you are ready for more advanced tasks and that you are capable of committing yourself to be a professional.

 When you transition, your certification goes with you.
 You can immediately go to work anywhere in the US (and many countries abroad).
 And healthcare specialists are certainly in demand across this great country.
 As a military veteran, your reputation goes before you, making you even more in demand.